folio-org/folio-ansible/doc/ansible-groups.md

   system, including Okapi, storage modules, and business-logic modules.

-* stripes: for hosts on which you which to build a run a Stripes webpack server
+* stripes: for hosts on which you want to build and run a Stripes webpack server

 ## In group_vars